Namit2111/Agent-Jivus/RagAPI/root/docs/api/crm/associations/v3/content_remove-associations_txt.md

-# HubSpot CRM API: Associations v3
+# HubSpot CRM API v3: Associations

-This document describes the HubSpot CRM API v3 for managing associations between objects and activities.
-Note that a newer v4 API offers additional functionality, including creating and managing association labels.
-Refer to the [v4 Associations API article](link_to_v4_article_here) for more details.
+This document details the HubSpot CRM API v3 endpoints for managing associations between objects.
+The v4 API offers enhanced functionality, including label creation and management; refer to the [v4 Associations API documentation](link_to_v4_docs_here) for those features.
+This v3 API allows bulk creation, retrieval, and removal of associations.

-## Overview

-Associations represent relationships between objects and activities within the HubSpot CRM.
-The v3 API allows for bulk creation, retrieval, and removal of these associations.

-To understand the context of objects, records, properties, and associations within the HubSpot CRM, refer to the [Understanding the CRM](link_to_understanding_crm_guide_here) guide.
-For general information on managing your CRM database, see [how to manage your CRM database](link_to_crm_database_management_here).

-## Association Types
+## Understanding Associations

-Associations are defined by object type and direction.
-They are unidirectional, meaning different definitions are needed depending on the starting object type.
-Each endpoint requires a `{fromObjectType}` and `{toObjectType}` to specify the association's direction.
+Associations define relationships between objects (e.g., contacts, companies, deals) and activities within the HubSpot CRM.
+They are unidirectional, meaning you need different definitions depending on the starting object type (`fromObjectType`) and ending object type (`toObjectType`).

-For example:

-* `/crm/v3/associations/contacts/companies/types`: Retrieves association types from contacts to companies.
-* `/crm/v3/associations/Contacts/Tickets/batch/read`: Retrieves tickets associated with a contact (Contacts = `{fromObjectType}`, Tickets = `{toObjectType}`).
-The `objectId` in the request body identifies the specific contact.

-Association types include:

-* **Unlabeled associations:** (e.g., contact-to-company)
-* **Default labeled associations:** (e.g., contact-to-primary company)
-* **Custom labeled associations:** (e.g., `Decision maker` contact-to-company)

-While you can reference custom association types (labels) using the v3 API, you cannot create or edit them with this version.
-Use the v4 API for label creation, update, and deletion.

-## API Endpoints
+## Endpoints

+All endpoints are under the base URL `/crm/v3/associations/`.
+Replace placeholders like `{fromObjectType}` and `{toObjectType}` with the actual object types (e.g., `Contacts`, `Companies`, `Deals`).
+Remember that object types are case-sensitive.

-### Retrieve Association Types
+### 1. Retrieve Association Types

+**Endpoint:** `/crm/v3/associations/{fromObjectType}/{toObjectType}/types`

 **Method:** `GET`

-**Endpoint:** `/crm/v3/associations/{fromObjectType}/{toObjectType}/types`

-Retrieves all defined association types between specified objects, including default associations and custom association labels.
-Each type has a numerical `id` and a `name`.
-Default association IDs are consistent across accounts, while custom label IDs are account-specific.
+**Description:** Retrieves all defined association types between specified `fromObjectType` and `toObjectType`, including default and custom labels (but not the ability to create or edit them).

+**Example Request:**

+`/crm/v3/associations/contacts/companies/types`

 **Example Response:**